AnthonyQi88/Python/README.md

 Search for answers or ask a question on Stack Overflow.
 Subscribe to the Python tutor mailing list, where you can ask questions and collaborate with other Python learners.
 Subscribe to the Python-announce mailing list to read about the latest updates in the language.

+## Arithmetic operators
+Python can operate with numbers using the usual mathematical operators, and some special operators, too.
+These are all of them.

+a + b = Adds a and b
+a - b = Subtracts b from a
+a * b = Multiplies a and b
+a / b = Divides a by b
+a ** b = Elevates a to the power of b.
+For non integer values of b, this becomes a root (i.e. a**(1/2) is the square root of a) a // b = The integer part of the integer division of a by b a % b = The remainder part of the integer division of a by b